benjGam/Response-Normalizer/docs/gestion-rules.md

 ## Global scope normalization rules

-- Global normalization rules must be applied to all APIs endpoint as defined (or not) default rules.
+- Global normalization rules MUST be applied to all APIs endpoint as defined (or not) default rules.
-- Global normalization rules should be overwritten by local normalization rules.
+- Global normalization rules SHOULD be overwritten by local normalization rules.

 ## Local scope normalization rules

-- Local normalization rules can be applied on a specific APIs endpoint.
+- Local normalization rules COULD be applied on a specific APIs endpoint.
-  - Local normalization rules can be applied by using Nest metadata decorators on APIs endpoints.
+  - Local normalization rules COULD be applied by using Nest metadata decorators on APIs endpoints.
 - Local normalization rules MUST NOT change responses format.

 ## Normalization process